Last updated on July 11th, 2022 at 12:44 pm

 Last week was a very, very good week for me because I found many ways to engage in my passions, and had lots of new experiences.
 I spent time in Dallas, Texas, where I went out blues dancing on Tuesday night.
 Thursday night was pole dancing class, followed by a few hours of salsa dancing at a local Saratoga club.

-Yet I’m convinced that the number one secret of my happiness isn’t what I do, or how I live, or even what I have accomplished over the years in terms of living my dreams.
+Yet I’m convinced that the number one secret to my happiness isn’t what I do, how I live, or even what I have accomplished over the years in terms of living my dreams.

 The “Unhappy” Years